arp242/markdown-wiki/help.markdown

-As the name implies, all documents in Markdown-web are written using **Markdown**.
+As the name implies, all documents in Markdown-wiki are written using **Markdown**.
 We use the **Kramdown** flavour, which adds some new syntax to "standard" markdown, as well.